Lawn Care – Crabgrass Preventer & Fertilization

 What was done?

 Today we applied a granular application of Fertilizer with Crabgrass Preventer.
-Most lawns need some extra nourishment to start the growing season.
-The fertilizer contains Controlled Release Nitrogen to give your lawn an even feeding now until the second application (eliminating surge growth).
-The Crabgrass Preventer is applied now so it is in place to last through the major crabgrass germination period, preventing the plants from growing.
+Lawns need the nourishment provided by fertilizer to start the growing season.
+The fertilizer contains Controlled Release Nitrogen to give your lawn an even feeding from now until the second application (eliminating surge growth).

-- Crabgrass is most likely to invade a lawn along sidewalks, planting beds, and in thin or bare areas of turf, despite the crabgrass preventer application.
+Crabgrass is most likely to invade the edges of a lawn – along sidewalks, planting beds, and in thin or bare areas of turf, despite the crabgrass preventer application.

-- Maintain at least a 3” mowing height, and do not use a weed-eater to trim and define hard surfaces.
-These practices can create weed opportunities through breaking down the crabgrass preventer barrier.
+- Maintain at least a 3” mowing height, and please do not use a weed-eater to trim and define hard surfaces.
+These practices can create weed opportunities by breaking the crabgrass preventer barrier.

-- A complete fertilization program helps to build turf density, which will decrease crabgrass problems.
+- A complete fertilization program helps build turf density, which will decrease crabgrass problems.
 Customers with limited application programs may have higher populations of crabgrass.
 For more information on how to keep crabgrass out of your lawn, click here.

 What you can expect: